-- Perform a visual inspection of the terrain in order to choose similar areas and before taking each soil subsample remember to remove any trash, vegetation that may be covering the area.
+Perform a visual inspection of the terrain to choose similar areas.
+Before taking each soil subsample, remember to remove any trash, vegetation that may be covering the area.

-- Define the areas to be sample (color, texture, slope, topography, drainage, vegetation, etc.), if it is a field in production, check the production history
+- Define the areas to be sampled (color, texture, slope, topography, drainage, vegetation, etc.), if it is a field in production, check the production history

 - Define a sampling pattern whether a “square”, “zig-zag”, “x”, “grid” or any other pattern

 - Establish your sample parameters, the depth and location in the root zone

 - It is important to take into account the sampling depth.
 This could vary depending on the crop.
 In general, the soil of the sample should be the one that is near the crop root system.
 This could be between 0 to 40 cm, avoiding the first 10-15 cm